knowit-finland-javascript-guild/cdk-with-typescript/README.md

 cdklocal destroy --force
 ```

-BTW, changes in Logical IDs are precisely the kind of thing why you would want to always make a `git commit` after a
+BTW, changes in Logical IDs are precisely the kind of thing why you would want to follow `GitOps` practices.
-successful deployment!
-Cloud people call it `GitOps`, we developers just call it `git`.
+Always make a `git commit` after a successful deployment.

 > **NOTE:**
 > If your infrastructure gets too stuck, and you can't destroy it with CDK anymore, simply terminate LocalStack